Overview of the The Hypoallergenic Diet

 Flip the structure of your plate

-Why?
-IF may have beneficial effects on weight, body composition, cardiovascular biomarkers and aging.
-At the cellular level, IF may also increase resistance against oxidative stress, decrease inflammation and promote longevity by activating cellular cleansing by stimulating autophagy.
-Fasting can improve mental clarity, concentration and have a neuroprotective effect on the brain.
+WHY: IF may have beneficial effects on weight, body composition, cardiovascular biomarkers & aging.
+At the cellular level, IF may also increase resistance against oxidative stress, decrease inflammation & promote longevity by activating cellular cleansing by stimulating autophagy.
+Fasting can improve mental clarity, concentration & have a neuroprotective effect on the brain.

-Limit: Constantly eating, snacking, drinking sugary drinks from wake to sleep.
-The body needs a chance to burn stored energy and there are many benefits from not constantly spiking your blood sugar.
+AVOID: Constantly eating, snacking, drinking sugary drinks from wake to sleep.
+The body needs a chance to burn stored energy & there are many benefits from not constantly spiking your blood sugar.
 It might be a slight adjustment at first but the benefits are self evident, you have more energy, concentration & don't have to constantly worry about your next meal.

-Switch to: Intermittent fasting with time restricted feeding.
+CHOOSE: Intermittent fasting with time restricted feeding.
 Push forward your first meal by 5-6 hours.
 Don't eat 3 hours before sleeping.
 If you sleep for 8 hours, this gives you 3+8+5=16 hours of effortless fasting.
 Eat 1-2 meals a day within this 8 hour window.
-Have a tea or coffee in the morning instead of a big breakfast and cereal.
+Have a tea or coffee in the morning instead of breakfast.